 Masters of Music; Bachelor of Music; Graduate Diploma in Education; NAMTA Montessori Orientation to Adolescent Studies (USA); Certificate in Public Leadership from the Netherlands School of Public Administration (NSoB).

 Member of Australian Heads of Independent Schools Associations (AHISA); Member of the University of the Sunshine Coast (USC) Education Academic Advisory Committee; Affiliate member of the Governance Institute of Australia.

-Chiray is a visionary school leader.
-Chiray’s achievements demonstrate her creativity and expertise in facilitating organisational change, implementing effective corporate governance and engaging community.
-Supported by the school community, she successfully navigated the building of a new campus on a greenfield site and the relocation of its operations.
+Known to have the soul of a poet and the determination of a Wagnerian diva, Chiray is a visionary school leader whose achievements demonstrate her creativity and expertise in facilitating transformational change.
+Supported by the school community, she successfully navigated the building of a new campus on a greenfield site and the harmonious relocation of its operations.
 Since 2006, she has gently held her community during times of significant uncertainty and vulnerability.
-Now settled on the new site, Chiray is working with the school and broader community to realise a new and emerging vision.
-The humanness of learning and leadership are key to her strategic vision for the future of education.
+Now settled on the new site, Chiray is collaborating with the school and the broader community to realise a new and emerging vision, with the humanness of learning and leadership being key to the future of education.

 Why are you involved with Montessori Education?